10 Little Great Improvements - Spring 2020

 Want to identify ContentKing traffic on your website?
 Or did you notice ContentKing is being blocked by your webserver?
-From now on you can set up HTTP headers in the Monitoring section of Website Settings for each website.
+From now on you can set up HTTP headers in the (opens in a new tab) for each website.
 If you want to learn more, just check out our support article.

-Just like HTTP headers, you can also set up cookies that ContentKing will send when crawling your website in the Monitoring section of Website Settings.
-If you’re curious to find out more, check out our support article.
+Just like HTTP headers, you can also set up cookies that ContentKing will send when crawling your website in the (opens in a new tab).
+If you're curious to find out more, check out our support article.